Women’s running shorts come in all shapes and sizes to suit any body type or situation. Photo: iRunFar/Eszter Horanyi

 Cons:

 It’s hard to argue with the Tracksmith Twilight Split Shorts when looking for shorts that look and feel fast.
-The brand is a mainstay in track and road running, and these shorts definitely have the feel of something straight out of that world.
+The brand is a mainstay in track and road running, and these shorts have the feel of something straight out of that world.
 But that isn’t necessarily a bad thing.
 With a three-inch inseam and a split-short design, these shorts are small and allow for a huge and unrestricted range of motion.
-The thin jersey-knit liner is super soft, and it didn’t bunch up or cause any type of chafing, even during a 100-mile race.
-Our primary tester loved these shorts for marathon training both on the track and the road and deemed them excellent for trail running as well.
+The thin, jersey-knit liner is super soft, and it didn’t bunch up or cause any chafing, even during a 100-mile race.
+Our primary tester loved these shorts for marathon training, both on the track and the road, and deemed them excellent for trail running as well.

-These shorts feature Tracksmith’s Bravio fabric, which is a blend of micro-polyester and elastane.
-It’s stretchy and soft, and we found these shorts to move well with the body through each stride.
-The fabric is lightweight, antimicrobial, and dries quickly, making them perfect shorts for taking a mid-run dip in a river or lake on a mountain run.
+These shorts feature Tracksmith’s Bravio fabric, a blend of micro-polyester and elastane.
+The fabric is stretchy and soft; we found it moved well with the body during each stride.
+It is also lightweight, antimicrobial, and dries quickly, making it perfect for a mid-run dip in a river or lake on a mountain run.

-While some of the other shorts in this guide have a ton of storage, these provide just enough for a few gels and other small items like keys or a credit card.
-The three internal pockets along the rear waistband held snacks snugly against the body to keep anything from bouncing around.
+While some of the other shorts in this guide have a lot of storage, these provide just enough for a few gels and other small items like keys or a credit card.
+The three internal pockets along the rear waistband hold snacks snugly against the body, preventing them from bouncing around.

-Of all the shorts in this guide, these were on the shorter and smaller side of the range, and Tracksmith clothing tends to run very small.
-We recommend using Tracksmith’s sizing guide and sizing up if you’re unsure.
+Of all the shorts in this guide, these were on the shorter and smaller side of the range.
+Tracksmith clothing tends to run very small, so we recommend using Tracksmith’s sizing guide and sizing up if you’re unsure.

 Inseam: 3 inches | Liner type: Brief